 It’s hard to say which kind looks better.
 As they say, there’s no accounting for taste!

 Certainly, there’s more room for customisation with inground spas.
 An in-ground model is usually an original creation, specifically tailored to your needs and desires.
 There are an infinite number of potential variations in terms of:

 And so on.
 If it works, and your dream is realised, you could have a beautiful water feature as well as a great spa.
 Alternately, if things go wrong, you could be left with an expensive, malfunctioning eyesore.

 On the other hand, an above ground unit is usually a set model, engineered by a design team, and made in a factory.
 You’re guaranteed a great looking spa, and there are still many different options for customisation.
 These include:

 - Shell colour

 - Cabinet colour

-An in ground spa pool is usually dug out next to a pool.
-This is a convenient location from if you want to go from swimming laps to relaxing in the tub, but not so convenient if you want to get up out of the spa and grab a cold drink from inside.
+An in-ground spa bath is usually dug out next to a pool.
+This is a convenient location if you want to go from swimming laps to relaxing in the outdoor spa bath, but not so convenient if you want to get up out of the spa and grab a cold drink from inside.

-With an above ground spa, you can locate it just about anywhere on your property.
-If you like, you can have it installed right near your back door.
-That way, in the winter months, you won’t have to struggle through the cold outdoors to get to your toasty spa.
+With an outdoor above ground spa, you can locate it just about anywhere on your property.
+If you like, you can have the hot tub installer place it right near your back door.
+That way, in the winter months, you won’t have to struggle through the cold outdoors to get to your toasty outdoor spa.

-With an enormous range to choose from, the perfect Oasis Spa is just a click away.
+With an enormous range to choose from, the best spa for your needs is just a click away.